RationalAsh/biorobotics-lab-nus/content/authors/liang-jiale/_index.md

 user_groups:
 - Students
 ---
-Liang Jiale received the M.E. degree in mechanical engineering with the Department of Mechanical Engineering and Automation, Harbin Institute of Technology, Shenzhen, China, in 2020.

-He is currently pursuing the Ph.D. degree in Department of Biomedical Engineering, advised by Dr. Yu Haoyong.
-His research interests include compliant control of collaborative robots, physical human-robot-interaction, perception and intelligent control of exoskeleton robots.
+Jiale Liang is from Henan province, China.
+He received the M.Sc degree in mechanical engineering from Harbin Institute of Technology.
+He was a software engineer at the 2012 laboratory of Huawei Ltd. He is currently working on the development of a lower limb rehabilitation device including the mechanical design, system integration, pHRI controller design and implementation, biomechanical effect evaluation, and data-driven rehabilitation strategy formulation.